petard/RideRecharge/README.md

 4) Run!

 ## Compatibility
+* The project requires iOS 16 or higher
-Support are Volvo SPA models running the Sensus infotainment (model year 2015-2022).
+* Support are Volvo SPA models running the Sensus infotainment (model year 2015-2022).
 SPA models with Android Automotive infotainment (AAOS) are not supported as they require a different Volvo API.

 ## Notes
-1) Charging locations
+### Charging locations
 Showing charging locations requires an key for the ENBW or Tom Tom API.
 To obtain a key you need to register as developer with ENBW and / or Tom Tom.
 Once you obtained the API key enter it in the Info.plist (TomTom_API_Key for Tom Tom, ENBW_API_Key for ENBW).
 The key must be entered both in the app and ShareExtension Info.plist.
-2) Google Maps locations
+### Google Maps locations
 Sharing locations from the Google Maps app requires an Google Maps API key.
 Once you obtain the key, enter it in the Info.plist (Google_API_Key).
 The key must be entered both in the app and ShareExtension Info.plist.
 The API is required to resolve the URL received from the Google Maps into coordinates and address.

 <img src="screenshot.jpg" width="200">